-Wind and solar power are abundant, clean, and increasingly inexpensive energy sources.
-However, they’re not always available when the demand for power is greatest.
+Renewable energy is abundant, clean, and increasingly inexpensive, however it’s not always available when the demand is greatest

 If wind and solar farms are producing more energy than the electric grid needs, the energy goes to waste.
-In California, up to 30% of solar energy cannot be used when it’s produced.
+In California, up to 30% of solar energy cannot be used when it’s produced (Source: California ISO).
 Worse, if electricity demand spikes during periods when the sun isn’t shining or the wind isn’t blowing, utilities will often fire up “peaker plants” to bring extra power online quickly.
 These are usually powered by fossil fuels and emit large amounts of CO2 relative to ordinary power plants.

 Malta is building a grid-scale energy storage technology that stores electricity from renewable energy sources as heat inside large tanks of high temperature molten salt and as cold in large tanks of chilled liquid.
 The system can discharge electricity back to the grid when energy demand is high - effectively “time shifting” energy from when it’s produced to when it’s most needed.